 Our Riding Program offers forward seat fundamentals woven with modern hunter and equitation styles in accordance with horsemanship.
-Chatham Hall Riding strives to create the multitasking riding of today making us one of the top equestrian boarding schools.
+Chatham Hall Riding is a dynamic program and unique among equestrian boarding schools in terms of program and facility.
+Chatham Hall's riding program teaches all aspects of horsemanship and ensures students have the training to handle horses sucessfully in and out of the ring.
 Our students participate in local and “A” rated horse shows within a two-hour radius of school.
 Our lessons consist of mounted and un-mounted instruction, and focus on horsemanship as well as riding.
 Students learn the method behind the instruction and how to handle a variety of horses.

 The Interscholastic Equestrian Team (IEA) is made up of riders from varying levels.
 This team travels and competes at different venues locally and nationally following the same format as the Intercollegiate Horse Show Association.
 Riders only need to own show clothes to compete in the IEA—no horses are needed, as the host team will provide them.
 IEA is a great opportunity to “catch ride,” learn how to work as a team, and prepare one for riding in college.

 How many horses do you have?
 How big is the barn?